pirlapal/clone1/docs/APIdoc.md

 - **TB Specialist Agent**: Provides educational information about tuberculosis and health topics with knowledge base integration
 - **Agriculture Specialist Agent**: Offers educational content on farming, crops, irrigation, food safety, and water management
 - **Image Analysis**: Optional image processing via strands_tools.image_reader for visual content understanding
-- **Knowledge Base Integration**: AWS Bedrock Knowledge Base with Amazon Titan Text Embeddings G1 - Text and hierarchical chunking
+- **Knowledge Base Integration**: AWS Bedrock Knowledge Base with Amazon Nova Lite model (us.amazon.nova-lite-v1:0), Amazon Titan
+Text Embeddings G1 - Text and hierarchical chunking

 **Important**: This is an educational tool and should not be used for medical diagnosis or treatment decisions.